ryoppippi/claude-code-overlay/README.md

 ## Available Packages

 - `default` - Latest stable version
-- `<version>` - Specific version (e.g., `2.0.50`)
+- `claude` - Claude Code CLI package

 ## How It Works

-1. The `update` script fetches the latest stable version from Anthropic's release server
+1. The `update.py` script fetches the latest stable version from Anthropic's release server
-2. It retrieves the manifest.json containing SHA256 checksums for all platforms
+2. It uses `nix-prefetch-url` to fetch SHA256 checksums for all platforms
 3. GitHub Actions runs the update script hourly and commits any changes
 4. The flake provides pre-built binaries for all supported platforms